 What is a Pharmaceutical Checklist?

-A pharmaceutical checklist is a powerful tool used to assist drug manufacturers in performing systematic safety and quality audits across their facilities, products, and processes.
-Performing regular internal or vendor pharmaceutical audits is a proactive approach to identifying and controlling potential risks that are negatively affecting productivity and most importantly, the health and safety of both employees and consumers.
+A pharmaceutical audit checklist is a powerful tool used to assist drug manufacturers in performing systematic safety and quality audits across their facilities, products, and processes.
+Performing regular internal or vendor pharmaceutical audits is a proactive approach to identifying and controlling potential risks that can negatively affect productivity and, most importantly, the health and safety of both employees and consumers.
 It also provides organizations the opportunity to improve operational and production processes.